Pikaia: Development of the head

 The first sign of head development, cephalization, is seen in chordates such as Pikaia and Branchiostoma.
 It is thought that development of a head structure resulted from a long body shape, a swimming habit, and a mouth at the end that came into contact with the environment first, as the animal swam forward.
 The search for food required ways of continually testing what lay ahead so it is thought that anatomical structures for seeing, feeling, and smelling developed around the mouth.
 The information these structures gathered was processed by a swelling of the nerve cord (efflorescence) – the precursor of the brain.
-Altogether, these front-end structures formed the distinct part of the vertebrate body known as the head.
+Altogether, these front-end structures formed the rather indistinct heads of these chordates during the Cambrian period.

 Evolutionary interpretation

 Once thought to be closely related to the ancestor of all vertebrates, Pikaia has received particular attention among the multitude of animal fossils found in the famous Burgess Shale and other Cambrian fauna.
 In 1979, Whittington and Conway Morris first explained the evolutionary importance of Pikaia.
 Realising the fossil to be that of a chordate in the Cambrian rocks, chordates could have originated much earlier than expected, as they commented: "The superb preservation of this Middle Cambrian organism [Pikaia] makes it a landmark history of the phylum [Chordata] to which all vertebrates, including man, belong."
 It is for this knowledge Pikaia as an old chordate that it is often misleadingly and falsely attributed to as an ancestor of all vertebrates, or the oldest fish, or the oldest ancestor of humans.

 Before Pikaia and other Cambrian chordates were fully appreciated, it was generally believed that the first chordates appeared much later, such as in Ordovician (484–443 mya).
 The establishment of Cambrian chordates, according to Stephen Jay Gould, prompted "revised views of evolution, ecology and development," and remarked: "So much for chordate uniqueness marked by slightly later evolution."
 However, Gould did not believe that Pikaia itself was unique as an early chordate or that it was "the actual ancestor of vertebrates;" he presumed that there could be undiscovered fossils that are more closely linked to vertebrate ancestry.

-The presence of a creature as complex as Pikaia some 530 million years ago reinforces the controversial view that the diversification of life must have extended back well before Cambrian times – perhaps deep into the Precambrian.
-The discovery of Metaspriggina, a primitive fish of similar age which seems to have already started to develop a jaw and the presence of conodonts, the teeth of an extinct type of fish belonging to the Agnatha some 20 Ma before Pikaia, does provide support for that view.